DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCPerformance.md

 Continuing our work with [GitHub ARC with ZFS and Conan](ConanK8sARCDemo.md).

-This time we'll explore optimizing the Performance and Security of our GitHub ARC deployment, not that our product build is optimized.
+This time we'll explore optimizing the Performance and Security of our GitHub ARC deployment, now that our product build is optimized.

 !!! quote annotate ""